 Escalation Event Management

-The company has established process for the necessary escalation of product related events and includes:
+The company has established process for the necessary escalation of product and operation related events and includes:

 escalation of quality-related issues to the appropriate management levels

-assessment of the need for market action related to such issues (Complains, Recalls, product withdrawals), and
+assessment of the need for market action related to such issues (Complains, Recalls, product falsified products containment), and

-informing regulatory authorities of potential product quality and compliance issues, as required by applicable law.
+informing regulatory authorities of potential product, operation quality and compliance issues, as required by applicable law.

 Reporting to health authorities should be done in a timely manner.
 The system ensures that all regulatory obligations and corrective and preventive actions (CAPAs) are implemented and adhered to.

 {{ MaterialManagementTitle }}

-Procedures are in place to control the components used in the manufacture or development of products to receive, process, store, control, and release materials throughout the life cycle of a product.
-These controls ensure that the product is approved and released by the responsible person and documented.
+A Suppliers and Customers Qualification system has been introduced.
+Appropriate qualification and approval of suppliers is performed prior to any procurement of medicinal products.
+It’s controlled by a procedure and the results documented and periodically rechecked.

+When entering into a new contract with new suppliers, {{ CompanyName }} carry out ‘due diligence’ checks in order to assess the suitability, competence and reliability of the other party.

+{{ CompanyName }} ensure that medicinal products supplied only to persons who are themselves in possession of a wholesale distribution authorization or who are authorized or entitled to supply medicinal products to the public. {{ CompanyName }} checks and periodic rechecks actual authorization status by requesting copies of customer’s authorizations according to national law, verifying status on an authority website, requesting evidence of qualifications or entitlement according to national legislation.

 {{ SuppliersTitle }}

-A system has been introduced to control suppliers on materials and services (outsourced activities) related to GxP activities.
-These processes should include selection, evaluation, monitoring and control of third parties and third-party materials related to GxP processes and {{ QRM_Title }}.
+A system has been introduced to control services suppliers (outsourced activities) related to GxP activities.
+These processes should include selection, evaluation, monitoring and control of 3PL service providers related to GxP area and any related decision making in line with {{ QRM_Title }}.

+Handling operations procedures are in place to ensure adequate and reliable controls of procuring, receiving, storing, returning to saleable stock, selling, supplying, destructing, picking, returning, inventorying, transporting operations according to mutual responsibilities defined in respective Quality Agreements between {{ CompanyName }} and 3PL contracted wholesalers.

 {{ CompSystemsTitle }}